openworm/openworm_docs/docs/modeling.md

 ![image](http://i.imgur.com/KSWjCaW.jpg)

-More detailed information is available on the Sibernetic project page \<sibernetic-project\>.
+More detailed information is available on the [Sibernetic](https://openworm.org/sibernetic/) project page.

 Having a virtual body now allows us to try out many different ways to control it using signals that could arise from neurons.
 Separately, we have been doing work to create a realistic model of the worm's neurons.